Noisy Neighbours

 - Should the party continue after 10pm consider moving your guests inside and close all windows and doors

-If your noisy neighbours bother you, e-mail them a link to this page or print it out for them.
 Tell them it's nothing personal and that you really would like to get on with them.
-But, would they please put a lid on it?

 If that fails to quiten your noisy neighbour you might consider whether to resort to the remedies for a